celo-org/docs/docs/community/release-process/base-cli-contractkit-dappkit-utils.md

 - @celo/mobile - Dappkit relies on this
 - Celocli
-- All the packages under the ["SDK" folder](https://github.com/celo-org/celo-monorepo/tree/master/packages/sdk) -- These all rely on each other quite bit, so triple check that these packages weren’t affected by a change in another.
+- All the packages under the ["SDK" folder](https://github.com/celo-org/developer-tooling/tree/master/packages/sdk) -- These all rely on each other quite a bit, so triple-check that these packages weren’t affected by a change in another.

 ## Dependents

 - Celocli
-- All the packages under the ["SDK" folder](https://github.com/celo-org/celo-monorepo/tree/master/packages/sdk)
+- All the packages under the ["SDK" folder](https://github.com/celo-org/developer-tooling/tree/master/packages/sdk)